lucianjames/TorPlusPlusExamples/README.md

 I might make some kind of script to automate doing this, I dont want to just place the files in here as they will become outdated.

+## ⚠️ Security ⚠️
+⚠️ Absolutely no guarantees on security/anonymity when using this code to talk to TOR ⚠️